zensonic/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T04_Lab_Mod03_Deploying Network Infrastructure for use in Azure Solutions.md

 #### Task 5: Implement the hub component of the Hub and Spoke design

-1. At the **Cloud Shell** command prompt, type in the following command and press **Enter** to create a variable which value designates the name of your Azure subscription:
+1. Within the SSH session to the Azure VM **lab08vm1**, run the following to create a variable which value designates the name of your Azure subscription:

     ```sh
     SUBSCRIPTION_ID=$(az account list --query "[0].id" --output tsv | tr -d '"')
     ```

-1. At the **Cloud Shell** command prompt, type in the following command and press **Enter** to create a variable which value designates the name of the resource group that will contain the hub virtual network:
+1. Within the SSH session to the Azure VM **lab08vm1**, run the following to create a variable which value designates the name of the resource group that will contain the hub virtual network:

     ```sh
     RESOURCE_GROUP=onprem-vnet-rg
     ```

-1. At the **Cloud Shell** command prompt, type in the following command and press **Enter** to create a variable which value designates the Azure region you will use for the deployment (replace the placeholder `<Azure region>` with the name of the Azure region to which you intend to deploy resources in this lab):
+1. Within the SSH session to the Azure VM **lab08vm1**, run the following to create a variable which value designates the Azure region you will use for the deployment (replace the placeholder `<Azure region>` with the name of the Azure region to which you intend to deploy resources in this lab):

     ```sh
     LOCATION='<Azure region>'
     ```

-1. At the **Cloud Shell** command prompt, type in the following command and press **Enter** to deploy the hub component of the Hub-and-Spoke topology by using the Azure Building Blocks:
+1. Within the SSH session to the Azure VM **lab08vm1**, run the following to deploy the hub component of the Hub-and-Spoke topology by using the Azure Building Blocks:

     ```sh
     azbb -s  $SUBSCRIPTION_ID -g $RESOURCE_GROUP -l $LOCATION -p ./hub-spoke.json --deploy